nextsimhub/nextsimdg/docs/installation.rst

 Dependencies
 ------------

-To compile neXtSIM, you need to install first some libraries :
+To compile nextSIM-DG, you need to install first some libraries :

   - `NetCDF`_
   - `Boost`_